M.A. Psychology, Oxford. McKinsey Alum. Founder & Editor at TAoL.

-Note: This Apology summary is part of an ongoing project to summarise The 60+ Best Philosophy Books of All Time.
+Note: This Apology summary is part of an ongoing project to summarise the Best Philosophy Books of all time.

 Apology is an idealised account of three speeches given by the 70-year-old Greek philosopher, Socrates, in his defence against charges of impiety and corruption (for which he was narrowly sentenced to death in 399 BC by a jury of 501 fellow Athenians).